YunoHost/doc/pages/01.administrate/05.install/install.md

 ## [fa=stethoscope /] Run the initial diagnosis

-The diagnosis system is meant to provide an easy way to validate that all critical aspects of your server are properly configured.
-The diagnosis will run twice a day and send an alert if something's not okay.
+The diagnosis system is meant to provide an easy way to validate that all critical aspects of your server are properly configured - and guide you in how to fix issues.
+The diagnosis will run twice a day and send an alert if issues are detected.

 !!!
 N.B. : **don't run away** !
 The first time you run the diagnosis, it is quite expected to see a bunch of yellow/red alerts because you typically need to [configure DNS records](/dns) (if not using a `.nohost.me`/`noho.st`/`ynh.fr` domain) and/or [port forwarding](/isp_box_config) (if hosting at home).